WCGA-Murdoch/Database-Tutorials/Barley.md

 #### b.
 Pan-genome phase 2 collection

 Variant data from 76 barley accessions from the pan-genome graph, with about 10 million InDels and over 80 million SNPs.
-Detailed accession list can be seen [here](/info/pangenome_accessions.md)
+Detailed accession list can be seen in [Pangenome accessions](/info/pangenome_accessions.md)

 #### c.
 Australian Barley collection

 Variant data from 90 barley accessions related to Australian Barley germplasm.
-Detailed accession list can be seen [here](info/AU_90_variant.md)
+Detailed accession list can be seen in the list [Australian high coverage sequence](info/AU_90_variant.md)

 ### 3. Pan-genomic Present/Absent variations

 The Pangenome Present/Absent variations (PAV) data were obtained from ODGI and loaded into Panache for interactive browsing.
-Details about Panache can be located [here](https://github.com/SouthGreenPlatform/panache)
+Details about Panache can be located in [Panache Repository](https://github.com/SouthGreenPlatform/panache)

 ### 4. Pan-transcriptome data